Prem-Agravat/Student-login-portal/README.md

    cd student-login-portal

 2.Set up a Local Server:
    Run a local server such as XAMPP to support PHP applications.
-Ensure that Apache and PostgreSQL services are running in the XAMPP.
+Ensure that Apache and MySQL services are running in the XAMPP.

 3.Configure Database Connection:
    Open config.php in the project files and update it with your myphpadmin credentials (database name, username, and password).